TencentAILabHealthcare/Few-shot-WSI/README.md

 Full scripts for near-domain, mixture-domain and out-domain tasks are provided in `wsi_workdir/scripts/xxx_domain.sh`, with base dictionary construction process included.

-The total evaluation time can be estimated from our reproduced logs in `wsi_workdir/logs`, e.g., 15 hours for near-domain task, 1 hour for mixture-domain task and 15 minutes for out-domain task.
+The total evaluation time can be estimated from our reproduced logs in `wsi_workdir/logs`, e.g., 15 hours for near-domain task (again, 9 sub-tasks in near-domain task make the evaluation process slow), 1 hour for mixture-domain task and 15 minutes for out-domain task.
 This evaluation process covers three classifiers, i.e., RidgeClassifier, LogsiticRegression and NearestCentroid for 1-/5-/10-shots settings for near-domain and mixture-domain tasks and more shots settings for out-domain tasks.
 Training LogsiticRegression is the most time-consuming part.
 You can comment it if you don't care its performance.
 If you are interested in the choice of base learner, please refer to Section 4.4 `Disparity between CLP and FSP influences the choice of base learner` in our paper for more discussion.
 In our experience, RidgeClassifier seems to be better for CLP features.

 ## Logging